U.S. Government Accountability Office

 The U.S. Government Accountability Office (GAO) recognizes the importance of protecting the information collected in the operation of its web surveys, which are only used to collect unclassified information.
 We take steps to maintain the security of this information as described in the next section.

 The degree of privacy that GAO will assure varies with each web survey project.
-The email message you received announcing a web survey or the home page of the web survey may contain a statement that describes the extent to which we will or will not make individually identifiable data from this survey available to the public through our reports or data archives.
+The email message you received announcing a web survey or the home page of the web survey may contain a statement that describes the extent to which we will or will not make personally identifiable information (PII) from this survey available to the public through our reports or data archives.
+GAO may disclose PII as otherwise required by law.

 If you have further questions about your privacy or the confidentiality of your answers, please contact the GAO staff listed on your web questionnaire's home page or our web survey support team.